sfu-rsl/symrustc_toolchain/generated/README.rst

 SymRustC should be easily installable/usable on most platforms and operating systems supported by the Rust compiler and SymCC.

-The rest of the document gives more details about the installation procedure.
+The rest of the section gives more details about the installation procedure.
 Although our description aims to be generic and cover most installation corner cases, we will take Ubuntu as an illustration example.
 (Note that this choice is arbitrary and may change in the future, with for instance more emphases on OS differences and setting to be provided.)

-Our installation instructions are described in Dockerfile format (\ `https://docs.docker.com/engine/reference/builder/ <https://docs.docker.com/engine/reference/builder/>`_\ ),
+The code of our installation instructions will be described in Dockerfile format
+(\ `https://docs.docker.com/engine/reference/builder/ <https://docs.docker.com/engine/reference/builder/>`_\ ),
 which should be syntactically pretty close to most “standard”-shell syntax.

-Semantically though, whereas the use of Docker is not mandatory, for a reader not familiar with the Dockerfile-language, we quickly list all commands that will be subsequently used:
+Semantically though, whereas the use of Docker is not mandatory, for a reader not familiar with the Dockerfile-language, we quickly list all Docker-commands that will be subsequently used:

 - \ ``ENV``\  exports the given variable in global shell-scope, so that subsequent shell-commands can use the exported